bmc/brizzled/id/99/index.md

 [JLine][], is available in my [Grizzled Scala][] library.
 See the `grizzled.cmd` and `grizzled.readline` packages.)

 Naturally, I wanted to support tab completion.
 But, as it happens, most completion APIs are a little clunky.
 They give a bare minimum of information, leaving a fair amount of work to the caller.

-For example, the [Python][] `readline` module provides for tab completion; the completion function, according to the module's documentation, "is called as *function(text, state)*, for *state* in 0, 1, 2, ..., until it returns a non-string value.
+For example, the [Python][] `readline` module provides for tab completion;
+the completion function, according to the module's documentation, "is called as *function(text, state)*, for *state* in 0, 1, 2, ..., until it returns a non-string value.
 It should return the next possible completion starting with *text*."

-Wow.
-Rather ugly.
+Well, *that's* ugly.
 But, in all fairness, it merely mimics the ugly approach used by the underlying GNU Readline API.
 GNU Readline itself is considerably [more complicated][].

 Another example is [editline][].
 You can install a completion callback, which receives the Editline descriptor and a character.
 You can then query